Welcome to today's edition of the Rush 24-7 podcast.

 At the end of 2009, that's the ninth year.

-At the end of 2010, that will be the tenth year.
+At the end of 2010, that will be the 10th year.

 And January 1st, one minute after 12 in 2011 will begin the new decade.

-Now I know that there are many talking heads uh who who are who are listening to me right now, because they they tune into the show just to kind of stay up.
+Now, I know that there are many talking heads who are listening to me right now because they tune into the show just to kind of stay up, try to be more intelligent.

-I think it's the same characterization that we'd make if you tell a person this is white, and they insist on calling it black.
+I think it's the same characterization that we'd make if you tell a person, this is white, and they insist on calling it black.

 We call that stupid.